Manifolds with Boundary

 A closed manifold is a compact manifold without boundary.
 An open manifold is a noncompact connected manifold without boundary.

 The word "closed" here records compactness, not the topological property of being a closed set, and neither a closed manifold nor an open manifold has any boundary at all.
-The sphere \(\mathbb{S}^n\) is a closed manifold; the Euclidean space \(\mathbb{R}^n\) and the open ball are open manifolds.
-A closed interval \([0,1]\), by contrast, is neither: it is compact but does have a boundary, so it is a compact manifold with boundary and falls under none of this terminology.
+The sphere \(\mathbb{S}^n\) is a closed manifold.
+The Euclidean space \(\mathbb{R}^n\) and the open ball are open manifolds.
+A closed interval \([0,1]\), by contrast, is neither.
+It is compact but does have a boundary, so it is a compact manifold with boundary and falls under none of this terminology.
 The terms are useful precisely because the property of having no boundary, combined with a compactness alternative, organizes much of the global theory of manifolds.

 Topological Properties of Manifolds with Boundary

 Granting the topological invariance of the boundary, the interior and the boundary of a manifold are well-defined sets, and we can ask what kind of spaces they are in their own right.
-The answer is the cleanest possible one: the interior is a boundaryless manifold of the same dimension, and the boundary is a boundaryless manifold of one dimension lower.
+The answer is the cleanest possible one.
+The interior is a boundaryless manifold of the same dimension, and the boundary is a boundaryless manifold of one dimension lower.
 The statement also records when the boundary is empty and what happens in the degenerate dimension zero.

 Proposition: Structure of the Interior and Boundary